qiskit-community/qcsc-prefect/README.md

 ### 3.2 Execution Profile Block (Admin task)

 **Purpose**
 - Provide a execution baseline for a specific command

 **Characteristics**
-- Command-specific
+- One Execution Profile per command
 - Safe, pre-validated defaults
 - Intended to cover common use cases